 There’s no doubt that the internet has significantly changed how we do communicate.
 Moving from the age of landlines to the mobile devices of today, we have more tools than ever to help us stay connected across the globe.

-The Rise of Remote Sales Teams
+The Rise of Remote Sales Forces

 In a recent study by Buffer, a whopping 99% of respondents said that they would like to work remotely.
 So, while some might label remote work as a “trend”, data indicates that remote work is here to stay.
 In fact, the amount of people who work remotely has grown by 400% since 2010.